whiprandolph/bestseller/Scratch/02 - Meeting the Ashaninka_old.md

 Did such a place even exist?

 A year earlier, I had met a woman at the Age of Limits conference who invited me to join a worktrade program at her shared home at a large intentional community deep in the beautiful Appalachian mountains of Western North Carolina.
-Could this be the sort of healthy culture I was looking for?
+Could this be the sort of healthy nation I was looking for?
 I decided to find out.

 At the community, I suddenly was surrounded by people willing to question conventional narratives and to live in alignment with their values.
 We might disagree about some things, but at least we could talk about our concerns.
 What a relief to feel so free!
 Whether or not this community was my final home, I knew I had made the right choice to embark on this journey.